 First: We are a documentary-focused festival.

-Second: We are especially interested in films with strong connections to Detroit or Michigan.
+Second: We are especially interested in films with strong connections to Detroit, Michigan or the Midwest.
 That could mean they’re set here, or they are specifically about the region.
 It also could mean a resident or native is a key member of the creative team.

 Third: We also book documentaries that are not specifically connected to Detroit or Michigan, but are likely to resonate here.
 This is more subjective, but films about car culture, the outdoors or music are examples that could qualify.